World Water DayBy Nepali Patro (Sudan Bhattarai Upadhyaya) in International Days .

 This harsh method of sewage disposal is the most common method being practiced in underdeveloped countries.
 To make matters worse, it is a very common practice in underdeveloped countries such as India, Nepal, and even in China.
 Complicating the matter is the temperature rise due to the global climatic change.
 Which is a global issue.
 The earth has warmed around 0.7 degrees celsius in the hundred years time span.
 In Nepal also the temperature has risen by 0.6 degrees over the last decade.

 Global warming and pollution are not the only factors creating the scarcity of water globally.
 There is a Water Conflict present in our world as well.
-Water Conflict is generally a term describing a conflict that can be between countries, states, or groups over the rights to access water resources.
+Water Conflict is generally a term describing a conflict that can be between countries, states, or groups over the right to access water resources.
 Humans need to give primary focus on water conservation from today for the use of the future generation.
+To Read this article in the Nepali Language please click here.